marcory-hub/hailo_gcp/create-and-connect-gcp-vm-instance-w-local-terminal.md

 ### Obtain VM External IP

-In the GCP Navigation Menu, navigate to Compute Engine > VM instances
+In the GCP Navigation Menu, navigate to Compute Engine > VM instances.
 Ensure the VM instance is active.
-If not, click Start/resume in the instance's menu

-Copy External IP address of the instance
+If not, click Start/resume in the instance's menu.
+Copy External IP address of the instance.

 ### Establish SSH Connection

 Open a terminal in your local machine.
 Use the following command, replacing ~/.ssh with the path you use to store public- and private keys.
 Replace USERNAME with your GCP username and EXTERNALIP with the copied IP, confirm  the connection when prompted.
 ```sh
 ssh -i ~/.ssh/CGPkey USERNAME@EXTERNALIP
 ```